Explore Mission Articles Communities

 PAUSE AND REFLECT

+Think of a moment when you felt truly understood by someone.
 How did their empathy make you feel, and how might you cultivate the same response in others?

 Cultivating Empathy for a Better World

 Understanding the basis of empathy has deep implications for fostering compassion and cooperation in society.
 Education systems can play a vital role by integrating activities that promote emotional intelligence, such as role-playing, perspective-taking exercises, and collaborative problem-solving.
 Programs like Social and Emotional Learning (SEL) and practices, such as mindfulness and narrative storytelling have shown success in increasing empathy among students.
+For insights into how social play nurtures empathy and connection, explore How Children Learn to Connect: The 6 Stages of Play.

 Cultural Connection

 Across cultures, empathy takes unique forms.
 For example, in Japanese culture, the practice of “omoiyari” emphasises considerate empathy – anticipating others’ needs and feelings without being asked.
-Similarly, Indigenous communities often view empathy as essential to collective wellbeing, underscoring the idea that understanding others is not just personal but communal.

 All of those resources (and more) are available for free to our subscribers.
 Simply sign up here, download, print and share them with your kids to help them thrive.